Papaya: Asia and the Pacific

 Pappaya Thoran, Kerala dish with papaya and scraped coconut fried in coconut oil.

 South America

 In Brazil and Paraguay, the unripe fruits are used to make sweets or preserves.

 Traditional medicine

-In traditional medicine, papaya leaves have been believed useful as a treatment for malaria, an abortifacient, a purgative, or smoked to relieve asthma.
+In traditional medicine, papaya leaves are thought to be useful for treating malaria, as an abortifacient, purgative, smoked to relieve asthma, or as a decoction in Caribbean regions during the 20th century.